2021 Tamil Nadu Legislative Assembly election: Reactions and aftermath

 On 10 May 2021, the newly elected AIADMK MLAs convened to choose the new Leader of the Opposition, an important post equivalent to a cabinet minister.
 The meeting was inconclusive, with both Panneerselvam and Palaniswami staking claims to the post, while their supporters hurled charges against each other.
 This included a prolonged quarrel between the two sections of the party outside the party's head office, causing unrest.
 Supporters of Palaniswami believed that he should be the Leader of the Opposition due to the party's good performance in the election in western Tamil Nadu, the region he hails from; whereas, Panneerselvam's supporters felt that the party fared poorly in other regions of the state due to Palaniswami's wrong policies during his Chief Ministerial tenure.
 Eventually, Palaniswami was elected as the Leader of the Opposition.

 After MNM performed unfavorably in its first-ever election, many officials and candidates resigned from the party, such as its vice president Dr. Mahendran, Muruganandam, C K Kumaravel.
 Mahendran said that "the attitude of Kamal Haasan towards the growth of the party has not been changed even after facing huge loss in the Tamil Nadu assembly election".
 He cited the presence of "Sankhya solutions" in the party and added that Haasan is being misguided.
 Others cited "personal reasons".

+On 4 May 2021, two days after the declaration of the election results, reports emerged two individuals allegedly associated with the DMK, vandalised an Amma Unavagam in Mogappair, located in the Ambattur Assembly constituency.
+The opposition AIADMK condemned the incident.
+Subsequently, DMK president Stalin expelled the individuals accused of involvement in the attack.